 If the physical separation takes place by consent, neither party can be in desertion.
 If the separation is compulsory or unavoidable, neither party can be in desertion.
-However, a spouse can be in desertion even if an injunction is in force forbidding him/her from cohabiting with his/her spouse.
+However, a spouse can be in desertion even if an injunction is in force forbidding him/her from cohabiting with the other spouse.
 If the deserting spouse brings his/her desertion to an end with a genuine offer to resume cohabitation, then the other spouse becomes the deserting party if that offer is refused.

 Living apart under the same Roof